-At this month’s Family Fun event, we’re talking magnets.
+At this month’s Family Fun event, we’re talking electricity and magnetism.
 Charles Shultz may have been president of Hoboken Savings Bank when he built the house in 1896, but he was always experimenting with science in his home.
 At this program, we’ll find out what’s behind the museum rope in his fully-intact early 20th century science library.
-Scientist and Montclair parent, Patricia Abad, PhD, will look at some of the magnetic and electrical equipment on display and discuss the fascination of electrical current when it was first available in homes in the late 1800s.
-Children will experiment with magnets and static electricity.
+Scientist and Montclair parent, Patricia Abad, PhD, will look at some of the electromagnetic equipment on display and discuss the fascination of electrical current when it was first available in homes in the late 1800s.
+Children will experiment with magnets and electricity.
 Admission is free sponsored by Investor's Bank.
 Registration requested at 973-744-1796 or firstname.lastname@example.org.
 Drop in hours from 1 to 4 pm.
 30 North Mountain Avenue, Montclair.

 Back to All Events

 Earlier Event: November 18Hometown History Bus Tour: SOLD OUT